TomasRiby/TAP_Proj_2024/README.md

 rectify defects arising from recent changes, ensuring a stable and reliable codebase.

 The Classes were created in the `io` package for reading XML files and loading data into memory.
-To separate responsibilities and ease maintenance in case of issues, a class was created for each context, such as `AgendaIO`, `VivaIO`, and finally `ResourceIO`, which encompasses the concepts of teachers and externals.

-The decision to group the concepts of teachers and externals was made due to the similarity in their data structure.
-Consolidating them into a single Resource simplifies computing their data for the final goal of the proposed problem, as there's no need to compare between two different data structures.

-#### Function `makeTheAlgorithmHappen` - The algorithm

-The `makeTheAlgorithmHappen` function is responsible for scheduling events, such as "vivas" (academic defenses or presentations), considering the availability of teachers and external agents.
-The function takes an agenda structure containing availability information and details about the "vivas," as well as the expected duration for each event.

-##### Parameters

-- `agenda: Agenda`: Structure that contains the resources (teachers and external agents) and details of the "vivas".

-##### Returns

-- `Result[ScheduleOut]`: A result that contains the list of scheduled events or an error if scheduling is impossible.

-##### Functionality

-1. **Information Extraction**: Initially, the function extracts the list of teachers, external agents, and the event duration from the agenda structure.

-2. **Creation of PreVivaList**: The function maps the "vivas" to a list of `PreViva`, associating each "viva" with the corresponding resources (teachers and external agents).

-3. **Availability Mapping**: The availabilities are grouped into a map where the key is a set of roles (president, advisor, supervisor, co-advisor) and the value is a list of lists of availabilities.

-4. **FCFS (First-Come, First-Served) Algorithm**: The function uses an FCFS algorithm to attempt scheduling the "vivas".
-The algorithm:
-    - Iterates over the `PreViva` list and attempts to schedule each event considering the availability of the required resources.
-    - Finds all possible availability slots for the event duration.
-    - Updates the availability slots considering the already used slots.
-    - Chooses the first possible availability slot and updates the list of used slots.
-    - If a slot is available, creates a `PosViva` object with the scheduled event details and continues to the next event.
-    - If no slot is available, returns an impossible schedule error.

-5. **Formatting the Result**: Finally, the function returns the list of scheduled events, sorted by start date and time.

-##### Auxiliary Functions

-- **preVivaToMap**: Converts the `PreViva` list into an availability map.
-- **algorithmFCFS**: Implements the FCFS scheduling algorithm.

-#### Possible future improvements

-As we move forward, several areas stand out for enhancement.

-- **Implementation of More Tests**: While our current test suite provides valuable coverage, more test will fortify the reliability of our software.
-Introducing functional tests to validate interactions between components will further validate the correctness of our codebase.

-- **Improvement of Project Structure**: Enhancing the organization and clarity of our project structure will improve development processes and facilitate collaboration among team members.

-- **Optimization of Code**: Identifying and addressing certain code duplication and inefficiencies within our codebase will enhance the efficiency and readability of our application.

-- **Creation of More Input Test Files**: Increasing our collection of input test files with more diverse agendas will enhance the comprehensiveness of our testing efforts.
-Also, with this, we can uncover more error cases that might otherwise go unnoticed, bolstering the resilience and adaptability of our software.

-By prioritizing these among other possible improvements, we aim to elevate the quality, reliability, and performance of our application project, allowing us to deliver a solution that exceeds expectations and withstands the demands of evolving requirements.